GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Please notice that we can also assign a variable `key_word_search` to replace anytime we need the content of key word `nkw` on the URL address we have just passed.
 We have placed some curly brackets `{}` in its place.
 This way the target of our scraping script shall be modified without having to access to any web browser, or even if we just decide to automate other processes.

 Next we load the `html file` into memory with the function `uReq` from the library `urllib.request`.
-For that we will define the variable `client` which will conatin the http client object.
+For that we will define the variable `client` which will contain the http client object.
 We also can have a look at the content of this object, as follows below :

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/35c9b713-cd09-4cba-8bfa-c1689472e055)